 Commitment of core data stream providers to include GFOI requirements in the definition of consistent information products

-Global coverage with consistent information products to improve efficiency, consistency and accuracy in the production of GFOI recommended Forest Map products.
+Global coverage with consistent information products to improve efficiency, consistency and accuracy in the production of GFOI MGD-recommended forest map products.
 Space agencies recognize the requirement for information products derived from measurement data to increase the productivity of resource managers and scientists and to minimize data delivery issues related to data volume.

 Tasks: